 The 40 minute guided "dark ride" is conducted on a tram.
 There are frequent stops to point out formations, exhibits and abandoned equipment.
 Since everything brought into the mine is left in the mine (No sense going to the time or expense of bringing it back up), the mine is a bit of a time capsule.
 Near the end of the dark ride, there is a stop where everyone is allowed to get off the tram, sort through a pile of rock from the active salt mine and select a rock to take home as a souvenir of their visit to the Underground Salt Museum.
 I feel that this ride is a must part of a visit to the museum.

-The Kansas Underground Salt Museum's hours are 9AM - 5PM (6PM in summer) on Tuesday - Friday, 9AM - 6PM on Saturday, and 1-5PM (6PM in summer) on Sunday.
+The Kansas Underground Salt Museum's hours are 9AM - 5PM on Tuesday - Saturday, and 1-5PM on Sunday.
 Call 866 755-3450 to confirm hours and reserve a tour.
 The last tour departs 2 hours before closing.
 A typical visit including all the options would run 2 to 3 hours depending on how much time is spent reading displays, riding tours and watching videos.

 Children 3 and younger may not tour the Kansas Underground Salt Museum.